Horticultural Lighting QPL Revision Cycle

 Six months prior to a new major cycle’s start date, the DLC will announce a new efficacy threshold for the upcoming Technical Requirements revision.
 The new threshold will be based on a query of all qualified products on the Horticultural QPL and will be determined by the fifteenth percentile of PPE – that value which is the dividing line between the least efficacious 15% of products, and the more efficacious upper 85% of products.

 - Products in the upper 85th percentile must reconfirm their availability on the market in order to remain listed on the QPL.
 There will be a small associated reconfirmation fee, and manufacturers will be notified of the need to reconfirm product availability six months in advance of a Technical Requirements revision.
-If products are not reconfirmed within a six month grace period after implementation of the revised Technical Requirements, the products will be delisted.
+If products are not reconfirmed within a twelve month grace period after implementation of the revised Technical Requirements, the products will be delisted.

-- Products in the lower 15th percentile must be updated to meet the new PPE threshold and must update their tested performance with the DLC within a six month grace period after implementation of the revised Technical Requirements to remain on the QPL.
+- Products in the lower 15th percentile must be updated to meet the new PPE threshold and must update their tested performance with the DLC within a twelve month grace period after implementation of the revised Technical Requirements to remain on the QPL.
 Manufacturers will be notified of the need to update their product performance six months in advance of a Technical Requirements revision.
-Products for which no reapplication is received within the six month grace period will be delisted.
+Products for which no reapplication is received within the twelve month grace period will be delisted.

 The 12-Month Minor Revision Cycle